AndrewKeYanzhe/andrewkeyanzhe.github.io/_posts/2025-06-08-ScreenCaptureKit_docs.md

 ---

-This post is a work in progress.
+This post explores how Apple’s ScreenCaptureKit handles HDR screen recording.
 If you notice any errors or have suggestions, feel free to contact me on LinkedIn.

 ---